reduxigen/Reduxigen/readme.md

 The goal of Reduxigen is to change all that.

 Reduxigen is a thin wrapper around `redux`, `react-redux`, `redux-thunk`, and an application's `reducer`.
 When using Reduxigen, you will rarely need to write a `reducer`, or `thunk`.

+Working with state using Reduxigen involves three concepts:

+* Store: A standard Redux store.
+* Actions: Reduxigen exposes several `action` types that update the store.
+* View: Reduxigen exposes a `connect` method that simplifies connecting state and methods to props.

-Instead, Reduxigen exposes a set of `actions`.
-When you create an `action`, Reduxigen automatically creates the reducer for that `action`.
+The workhorse of Reduxigen is the `action`.
+When you create an `action`, Reduxigen manages the reducer and action-creator for that `action`.

 If you're not using React, but you are using Redux, you can still use Reduxigen.
 You can load only the files you need.
 There are two distribution files: `actions`, and `connect`. `actions` contains the reducer and all action methods. `connect` contains the `react-redux` connection method.